 (unless you do something about it now)

-I’ve managed to get one kid from birth through his second year of college, and two others through 6th as 7th grade without too much trouble (as of the time of this writing).
-I’ve made some mistakes by being WAY to easy at times, and probably a complete pain in the ass in others.
+I’ve managed to get one kid from birth and halfway through his fourth year of college, and two others through 8th and 9th grade without too much trouble (as of the time of this writing).
+I’ve made some mistakes by being too easy at times, and probably a complete pain in the ass in others.
+But that’s OK.
+Along the way I’ve made some observations about what it takes to help a kid become an independent adult.

-But along the way I’ve made some observations and know what works and what doesn’t.
-I’m not a child psychologist, and really have no idea what I’m talking about from an academic perspective, I just know what has worked in our case.
-I look around, I see things, I’m smart.
+I’m not a child psychologist, and really have no idea what I’m talking about from an academic perspective, I just know what has worked in our case, with our kids.

 Make them do something around the house.